 Estate Planning Basics for Low-Income Seniors

 You can currently volunteer to offer remote advance planning legal consultations for low-income seniors, which will temporarily replace our estate planning clinics.
-Volunteer attorneys will sign up for two-hour shifts to provide up to two clients per shift with guidance completing two documents during the course of the consultation: (A) an advance medical directive and (B) a financial power of attorney.
+Volunteer lawyers will sign up for two-hour shifts to provide up to two clients per shift with guidance completing two documents during the course of the consultation: (A) an advance medical directive and (B) a financial power of attorney.
 Document templates will be provided to the clients ahead of time.
-Clients will complete the documents themselves during the consultation, with the counsel of the volunteer attorney.
+Clients will complete the documents themselves during the consultation, with the counsel of the volunteer lawyer.
 Clients will then be responsible for executing the documents themselves.
 We are not able to prepare wills at this time.
 PBRC will offer one-on-one support to volunteers via chat during phone consultations with clients.